dyspop/responsysrest/README.rst

     client.get_member_of_list_by_riid(list_name, riid)

-Returns a full record if it's in the list.
+Returns a full record if it’s in the list.

 Retrieve a member of a profile list based on query attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^